-Federal law is absolutely clear that marijuana is a controlled substance with serious adverse effects and therefore, its possession, production, and distribution is a serious federal offense.
+Federal law is absolutely clear that marijuana (delta-9-THC) and its derivatives like delta-8-THC are controlled substances with serious adverse effects and therefore, its possession, production, and distribution is a serious federal offense.
 This is not a judicially invented “law”, like the right to abortion, but an actual federal law that has been passed by Congress after decades of debates and reviews.
 And yet, state after state has legalized what is clearly a federal crime.
 Now, the budget prohibits the Department of Justice from using funds to enforce the law!
 While marijuana advocates are standing up for the all-important right to smoke marijuana and succeeding, pro-lifers are standing up for the right to life of little boys and girls and are told to shut up, sit down, and allow the Republican-party attorneys to take care of it.
 Unfortunately, these attorneys have convinced the religious leaders who, in turn, have convinced the base to settle down and wait.
 Perhaps the disgraceful omnibus budget deal will get some pro-lifers to stand up again.

 Up to now, the pro-life movement has always settled for electing more Republicans and hoping against hope for better results.
 But results never come.
 They never will.
 Pro-lifers and grassroots conservatives were so successful in the states that Republicans achieved a supermajority nationwide, and yet, no actual long-term progress has been made.
 In fact, it was Republican governors, like establishment favorite John Kasich, that vetoed a heartbeat bill, saying—you guessed it—it would violate federal law.
 When a pro-life law actually slips past the establishment, like Mississippi’s flawed 15-week abortion ban, the federal judiciary quickly steps in to eliminate the threat of any progress, and everyone complies with the tyrannical court.